kgdunn/pid-book/latent-variable-modelling/applications-of-latent-variable-models.rst

 	*	Plot a coefficient plot also; does this match the interpretation from the loadings plot?
 	*	Plot an observed against predicted plot to determine how the model performs.
 Plot this data also as two superimposed time-series plots.

 #.
-The data on the course website was pre-lagged.
+The data on the website was pre-lagged.
 However the ``UCZAA`` and ``ChipRate`` variables were "unlagged" and their numeric ending stripped off.
 Add various levels of lags to these variables and refit the PLS predictive model.

 	*	How many lags, at most, are required for each of these |X| variables?
 	*	Add these lags and rebuild the model.
 Does the model's predictive performance improve?